 Family and friends are welcome to express their feelings openly during these mournful events.
 They share stories, laugh, and cry as they honor someone’s memory.
 Many choose to honor the dead by giving offerings of food, water, alcohol, or other things the deceased enjoyed in life.

 Like other aspects of the religion, followers are encouraged to create their own rituals around remembrance.
 Whether they choose to visit the grave, say a prayer, or honor their loved one with their actions, these are all welcome and encouraged.
 Respecting the dead means honoring their memory every day.

-Death and Asatru: a Mix of Paganism and Modernism
+Death and Asatru: A Mix of Paganism and Modernism

 Though it might sound like something from an ancient mythology book, Asatru is a strikingly modern religion.
 This belief system blends the old with the new, urging followers to create their own meaning in both life and death.
 Though there are no strict guidelines for what comes after life, it’s important to live each day with courage and kindness.

-The media often portrays Astratu beliefs in a poor light, especially with many fringe groups manipulating these beliefs into something they’re not.
+The media often portrays Asatru beliefs in a poor light, especially with many fringe groups manipulating these beliefs into something they’re not.
 In reality, this is a welcoming, open religion for those who wish to connect with the past while also paving a way forward for the future.